[[updated October 7, 2016]]

 5. Growth of hashtags

-If I want to determine the growth over the course of the campaign, I simply scroll down and count how times #yerbayes was used during that time.
+If I want to determine the growth over the course of the campaign, I simply scroll down and count how times #ilooklikeanengineer was used during that time.

-Despite your best efforts to use a branded hashtag (like #yerbayes), you should also monitor your brand name as a hashtag.
+Despite your best efforts to use a branded hashtag (like #ilooklikeanengineer), you should also monitor your brand name as a hashtag.
 Instagram users make such hashtags with or without your prompting!
-So Guayaki should regularly look for #guayaki, especially if it is interested in gathering user generated content.
+So look for #yourbrandname, especially if you are interested in gathering user generated content.

 Data from both branded and brand name hashtag campaigns should be analyzed at least monthly.